pmp-p/pmp-p/README.md

 Once done with that you can seek for help on #Panda3D freenode irc (quick answer) or discord ( ymmv ).

-Note : *all* pip modules compiled via pydk are ABI compatible with P4A from kivy/beeware packaging because it's CPython out of the box too.
+Note : *all* pip modules compiled via pydk are ABI compatible with P4A from Kivy / Beeware packaging because it's CPython out of the box too.
- ** But you'll have to figure out how to load them by yourself and how to deal with API levels baseline. **
+ ** But you'll have to figure out how to load them by yourself and how to deal with API levels baseline differences. **

 PyDK is for everyone and that means starting at API19 for me, keep and use your old tablets for education !